Hanover-CS/HC26-Champine-Delaney-Senior-Project/docs/tutorial.md

 ---
 ---
-Tutorial
+# Tutorial:
-AI Image Training With Google Colab
+## AI Image Training With Google Colaboratory
+Description of the goal
+### Step 1: Set Up